 - Credentials exchanged out-of-band during publisher onboarding

-- See Webhook Security for implementation details
+- See Security for implementation details

 Supported Frequencies